OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/12 December 2010.md

 ## Health, Diet, and Supplements

 - Recent sickness among the group is due to amplification of an **infective agent** brought by a Paleofest attendee
-- The infection was likely introduced **intentionally** in a public place
 - Purpose was to deliver a "**hit**" against the group, indicating the group has grown stronger
 - Recovery advice: protect the **liver**